- Docs Home

 Step 3.
 Start the migration task

-To avoid errors, before starting the migration task, it is recommended to use the check-task
+To avoid errors, before starting the migration task, it is recommended to use the check-task command to check whether the configuration meets the requirements of DM configuration.

 tiup dmctl --master-addr ${advertise-addr} check-task task.yaml

-Start the migration task by running the following command with tiup dmctl
+Start the migration task by running the following command with tiup dmctl.

 tiup dmctl --master-addr ${advertise-addr} start-task task.yaml